-- 92. Only one (1) official personnel file shall be maintained on any single employee.
+- 96. 1.
+Only one (1) official personnel file shall be maintained on any single employee.
 The official file shall be located in the Department's personnel office unless another location is designated and the employee notified in writing.
 Each employee shall have the right to review the contents of his/her official personnel file upon request.
 Nothing may be removed from the file by the employee but copies of the contents shall be provided to the employee at his/her request.
-Copies in excess of 100 pages shall be at a charge of ten (10) cents per page. - 93.
+Copies in excess of 100 pages shall be at a charge of ten (10) cents per page. - 97.
 2. An employee shall have the opportunity to review, sign and date any and all material to be included in the file.
 The employee may also attach a response to such materials within thirty (30) days of receipt.
 All material in the file must be signed and dated by the author, except for routine payroll and personnel administration documents.
-The City may transmit documents to the employee at the employee's last known address by means of U.S. mail or hand delivery, except disciplinary notification which must be sent by certified mail when the employee is on leave. - 94.
-3. With the approval of the Appointing Officer or designee, the employee may include material relevant to his/her performance of assigned duties in the file. - 95.
-Upon request of an employee subject to the approval of the Appointing Officer or designee, material relating to disciplinary action in the employee's file which has been in the file for more than two (2) years may be "sealed" (i.e. shall remain confidential) to the maximum extent legally permissible, provided the employee has had no subsequent disciplinary action since the date of such prior action.
+The City may transmit documents to the employee at the employee's last known address by means of U.S. mail or hand delivery, except disciplinary notification which must be sent by certified mail when the employee is on leave. - 98.
+3. The City shall notify and provide a copy to the Union and to the employee of any derogatory material placed in an employee's personnel file and allow the employee to provide a response, although the employee is under no obligation to respond and no adverse inference shall be inferred if the employee chooses not to respond. - 99.
+4. With the approval of the Appointing Officer or designee, the employee may include material relevant to his/her performance of assigned duties in the file. - 100.
+5. Upon request of an employee subject to the approval of the Appointing Officer or designee, material relating to disciplinary action in the employee's file which has been in the file for more than two (2) years may be "sealed" (i.e. shall remain confidential) to the maximum extent legally permissible, provided the employee has had no subsequent disciplinary action since the date of such prior action.
 The envelope containing the sealed documents will be retained in the employee's personnel file, to be opened only for purpose of assisting the City in defending itself in legal or administrative proceedings.
 In no event will the sealed material be used for disciplinary proceedings against the individual in whose file the document (s) have been sealed.
 Performance evaluations are excluded from this provision.

-96. The above provision shall not apply in the case of employees disciplined due to misappropriation of public funds or property; misuse or destruction of public property; misconduct stemming from drug or alcohol abuse; mistreatment of persons (except mere verbal altercations not involving discrimination or threats of violence); acts which would constitute a felony or misdemeanor involving moral turpitude; and/or acts which present an immediate danger to the public health and safety.

-97. No action to impose discipline against an employee shall be initiated more than thirty (30) days from the date the employer knows of the conduct after diligent and timely investigation except for conduct which would constitute the commission of a crime.
+- 101. 6.
+The above provision shall not apply in the case of employees disciplined due to misappropriation of public funds or property; misuse or destruction of public property; misconduct stemming from drug or alcohol abuse; mistreatment of persons (except mere verbal altercations not involving discrimination or threats of violence); acts which would constitute a felony or misdemeanor involving moral turpitude; and/or acts which present an immediate danger to the public health and safety. - 102.
+7. No action to impose discipline against an employee shall be initiated more than thirty (30) days from the date the employer knows of the conduct after diligent and timely investigation except for conduct which would constitute the commission of a crime.
 Presentation of the charging letter will signify the initiation of the disciplinary action.
 The discipline imposed may take into account conduct that is documented in the employee's personnel file or was the subject of a prior disciplinary action.